fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/components/fusiontime-components/y-axis-in-fusiontime.md

 heading: Y-Axis
 ---

-## A Y-axis in a timeseries chart looks as shown in the image below:

 A timeseries chart can have one or more Y-axes.
 The latter situation occurs when you need to build a multi-series or multivariate chart.

-A Y-axis in a timeseries chart looks as shown in the image below:
+## A Y-axis in a timeseries chart looks as shown in the image below:

 <img src="{% site.BASE_URL %}/images/fusiontime-component-y-axis.png" alt="Y-axis" width="700" height="420">